 Whether you're out for a drive, commuting to work, or just taking a stroll, listening to your favorite tracks on Pandora takes the legwork out of choosing which songs to play next.
 After a while, however, you go-to playlist can get repetitive, as the same songs from the same artists seem to play over and over.
 Luckily, Pandora makes it easy to add variety to your stations in just a few taps.

 With such a vast selection of music genres available, it's easy to build up a massive list of stations in Pandora that can make your go-to playlists harder to find.
 Fortunately, the app lets you easily remove unwanted stations to streamline your experience and listen to your favorite tunes in the fewest taps possible.

 If Pandora is your primary music app on your iPhone, you know it can be frustrating to use with Siri.
 The digital assistant always wants to use Apple Music instead, so you need to specify that you want to play through Pandora with almost every request.
-That's now a thing of the past because Apple now allows you to set Pandora as your iPhone's default music player.
+That's now a thing of the past because iOS 14.5 allows you to set Pandora as your Siri's preferred music player.

 To share a song or album to family and friends, it's as easy as copying its link in the app and pasting that into a message.
 However, not everyone uses the same music streaming service, so a link to an Apple Music song won't do a Spotify, Tidal, Pandora, Deezer, or YouTube Music subscriber any good.
 If you're on an iPhone, though, there's an easy way to convert links from one service to another.

 Audiophiles should know Pandora has an option to increase its sound quality.
 Change one simple setting and you'll enhance your experience with high fidelity audio.
 Even if you're not an audiophile, who wouldn't want the best possible sound?